 In broad terms, a marine licence is required if one or more of the activities are to be undertaken in the marine licensable area:

 - Any deposit or removal of material or substance, using a vehicle or vessel.
 Deposits or removals by hand are not marine licensable activities

 - Construction, alteration or improvement works (including works hanging/suspended over the marine licensable area and works beneath the sea bed eg tunnels, bridges and piers)

 - Scuttling vessels or floating containers

 - Incineration of objects

 - Deposit and use of explosives

 Read more about low risk activities which require a licence.

 Where is the marine licensable area?

-The Welsh marine licensable area includes the Welsh inshore area and the Welsh offshore area.
-The Welsh inshore area extends seaward 12 nautical miles from Mean High Water Spring (MHWS) to the territorial limit.
-The Welsh offshore area extends beyond the territorial limit to include all areas of the sea in the Welsh Zone.
+The Welsh marine licensable area includes the Welsh inshore and Welsh offshore region.
+The Welsh inshore region extends seaward 12 nautical miles from Mean High Water Springs (MHWS) to the territorial limit.
+The Welsh offshore region extends beyond the territorial limit to include all areas of the sea in the Welsh Zone.